 During the years, I must admit….
 Even though the panic/anxiety has been crippling and I would not wish it upon my worst enemy, there have been some stories to tell.
 I cringed at the time, but when we (I mean close friends and family) talk about it them, laughter comes of it.
 Which can only be good?
 When I was about 25, the attacks were in full flow, I could not be left alone , never!!
 As you know , I was desperate , dependant on everyone and anyone.
 Selfishly struggling through that part of my life.

 Sometimes when writing or blogging I will use the term roller coaster… As a parent or caregiver of someone with a mental illness it is a term a lot of us use.
 A very fitting term if you ask me.
 There are lots of different roller coasters throughout the world.
 One of the top ten being the Bizarro (formerly known as Superman: Ride of Steel) in Agawam, Massachusetts USA.
 My favorite, possible because I have ridden it, is the Ghoster Coaster.
 It’s a small wooden one in Canada’s Wonderland in Ontario, Canada.

+Mental illness is very real and affects everyone around, not just the person living with it.
+Do you know anyone with a mental illness, have you lived with someone and seen it first hand?
+If not, you won’t know how stressful it truly can be.
 As someone who knows, it can play a tole on you and you may not even realize it.
 I’ve already been through it with my father and brother and it was very stressful.
 I don’t know if it was the best way, but my way of handling my father and his manic depression was living a life in books.
 Reading